Herbert Byng Hall: Civilian career

 In 1837 and 1839 he worked in the General Post Office as a surveyor for the Western District.
 Between 1839 and 1843 he was recorded as surveyor of the General Post Office for the Northern District of Scotland.

 Hall retired to private life in the late 1830s and became a writer.

-His second book Scenes at Home and Abroad of 1839 contains several stories.
+His second book, Scenes at Home and Abroad of 1839, contains several stories.
 The first is set in Elmwood (Budleigh Salterton) in Devon.
 He went on to write about sports and travel, such as "Highland Sports, and Highland Quarters".

 In 1846 he was secretary for the Liverpool and Preston, and Manchester and Southport Railways.
 In 1850 he was a member of the Royal Commission for the first Universal Exhibition in London.
-He wrote a book The West of England and the Exhibition about his travels.
+He wrote a book, The West of England and the Exhibition, about his travels.
+He was present when Queen Victoria stayed at Croxteth Hall in 1851.